Coming Off a 12-hour Continuous Sleep Cycle

 What I just described is one way to do a “hold off” style routine like S.I.T.B.A.C.K from Taking Cara Babies.
 I never go in and pick her up or offer a feed right away.
 The only time I do pick her up immediately is when she cries hysterically.
 I’m sure by now, most parents have no troubles deciphering the differences between their baby’s cries.
 I know when Bibi cries hysterically it’s most likely that something is wrong – she isn’t feel well or she’s very hungry.

 After a feed, if she has no problems being laid back into bed awake and putting herself to sleep, it’s a good sign that she was truly just hungry to begin with and wasn’t looking to be soothed back to sleep with a feeding.
+We found this S.I.T.B.A.C.K technique easier to implement because we were sharing a room with Bibi per CDC recommendations.
+Read here on the reasons why we co-sleep with baby and the benefits on sleep training.

 First Time Getting Sick at 4-Months Old